Gravity Rush 2: PlotGravity Rush 2 takes place directly after the events of Gravity Rush, and a prequel anime called Gravity Rush: The Animation ~ Overture ~. In the city of Hekseville, reconstruction is progressing after the incident caused by the former mayor, D’nelica. After a gravitational disturbance is reported in the floating district of Neu Hiraleon, Kat travels there with her gravity shifting partner Raven, and Syd, a police officer, to investigate. Following a fight with mysterious androids, the three are sucked into a gravitational vortex and transported to a different world, along with the entire district.

-Development
+Development and release

 Work on Gravity Rush 2 started when the development of Gravity Rush was finished.
 It was announced on September 20, 2013 at the Tokyo Game Show and was originally known as 'Team Gravity Project'.
 During their Tokyo Game Show 2015 presentation, Sony unveiled the game as Gravity Rush 2.
+Kohei Tanaka, who worked on the music for Gravity Rush, returned to compose the music for Gravity Rush 2.

+On November 11, 2016, Gravity Rush 2 went gold.
 Originally scheduled to be released on December 2, 2016, the game was delayed to January 2017 by Sony in order to ensure that the game would not compete with other triple-A titles set to be released during the Christmas period.

 On December 3, 2016, it was announced that the free DLC that Sony was offering to make up for the delay will be "Raven's Choice", allowing players to play as the secondary main character Raven, Another Story The Ark of Time – Raven’s Choice will see Raven battling to save the Lost Children trapped inside the Ark at the end of the first Gravity Rush.
-On March 23, 2017 "Free Raven" DLC was released.
+On March 23, 2017, the "Free Raven" DLC was released.

-Kohei Tanaka, who worked on the music for Gravity Rush, returned to compose the music for Gravity Rush 2.
 An anime, titled Gravity Rush: The Animation ~ Overture ~, was released on December 26, 2016.
-Made by Studio Khara, it serves as a bridge to fill the narrative gap between Gravity Rush and Gravity Rush 2.
+Animated by Studio Khara, it serves as a bridge to fill the narrative gap between Gravity Rush and Gravity Rush 2.

-On November 11, 2016, Gravity Rush 2 went gold.
-Sony announced 2B's outfit from Nier: Automata to be released in North America for free on May 5, 2017.Gravity Rush 2's servers shut down on July 19, 2018.
+2B's outfit from Nier: Automata was released for free in Japan on April 27, 2017 and in the West on May 5, 2017.Gravity Rush 2's servers shut down on July 19, 2018.
 It was previously announced that the shutdown would occur on January.
 However, it was extended, due to fan criticism of the announcement.